-Working collaboratively with clients and stakeholders, Interboro builds on the unique qualities of each place to plan, program, design and build open, inclusive environments that are inviting to everyone.
-Their portfolio includes architecture, planning, and urban design, but has also crossed over into communication design, legislative reform and branding.
+Based in Brooklyn, New York, the firm builds on the unique qualities of each space to program, design, and build open environments that are inviting to everyone.
+Their portfolio includes architecture, planning, and urban design, but has also crossed over into communication design, legislative reform, and branding.

 Interboro first came to prominence with their project for the LA Forum for Architecture’s “Dead Malls” competition.
 Their project, “In The Meantime: Life with Landbanking,” envisioned a future for the closed Duchess County Mall in Fishkill, New York.
-Interboro identified the principal problem with the mall was landbanking– where a developer allows a property to sit unoccupied and officially closed in hopes that the value of the land will rise for a future sale.
-Through research, Interboro discovered that while the mall was officially closed, it was in fact a hub of organic activities and micro businesses.
-For example, truck drivers were pulling over in the mall’s parking lot to rest, so a hot dog truck owner noticed this and set up a business.
+Interboro identified the principal problem with the mall, “land banking”.
+In other words, a situation where a developer allows a property to sit unoccupied and closed in hopes that to sell the land at an increased value.
+Through research, Interboro discovered that while the mall was officially closed, it held an informal hub of organic activities and micro businesses.
+Truck drivers would pull over in the mall’s parking lot to rest, so a hot dog truck owner set up a business.
 A flea market entrepreneur used the space for a weekend market.
 Various clubs and organizations used the parking lot as a meeting point.
-In this spirit, Interboro proposed cheap, flexible moves that promoted the activities which were already ongoing.
+To protect the impromptu community, Interboro proposed cheap, flexible moves that promoted the activities which were already ongoing.

 We had an opportunity to have an extended conversation with Daniel D’Oca of Interboro on our podcast, Social Design Insights.
 Listen to the episodes below.